sonatype-nexus-community/iq-success-metrics2/README.md

 You may also use the *./sm-build/build-jar.sh* file to build a jar file which you can then run with `java -jar <jarfile>`

+*3. Run the app*

-When the file is loaded, you should see output similar to below after which app is ready for access
+When you start the app and the csv file is loaded, you should see output similar to below after which app is ready for access

 ```
 2020-05-11 19:07:30.554  INFO 88726 --- [           main] org.demo.smproto.ReadCSVFileRunner       : Number of entries: 52
 2020-05-11 19:07:30.554  INFO 88726 --- [           main] org.demo.smproto.ReadCSVFileRunner       : Ready for browsing*
 ```

-**3. Access the app**

 In a browser, go to http://localhost:4040

-Follow the links to see data and reports (If you want to access tha database user=user password=install)
+Follow the links to see data and reports (If you want to access the database user=user password=install)